Tryout Info IMPORTANT (Peterborough Hockey Association)

 WHAT EVERY PARENT and PLAYER SHOULD KNOW

-1. Tryouts are an ongoing process.
-Next year's coaches (who in most cases are this years coaches and or parents) have been watching games, practices and other team events all year.
+Tryouts are an ongoing process.
+Next year's coaches have been watching games, practices and other team events all year.
 You would be surprised to learn how much a coach knows about your player before they even step on the ice for the first tryout.

 With all of this in mind, what should you do to maximize your chances of achieving your goals?